rikky12345/rikky12345/README.md

 I'M Rithik

-solving the program like a rubickscube
+.solving the program like a rubickscube

 rikky12345